richyliu/greggdict/README.md

 There are about 250 words that need to be fixed manually.
 This is done using `fixer.html` and `fixer.js`.
 It is structured similarly to corrector.
 The relevant files are in `format4/`

+### Step 7: Final clean up

+The file numbers are corrected (to match the actual page number).
+The output is in `format5/`, which includes the images renamed as well.